 - Review conversion agreement process and required steps

-- Arranging onsite construction and resident information meetings
+- Arranging onsite construction

 As with all construction projects, there will be a level of temporary inconvenience that is difficult to determine however, the following should be expected: